BC Black History Timeline

 The Colony of British Columbia is established on August 2, 1858

-In September 1858, 52 Black men applied for Citizenship.
-(The Victoria Gazette).
-Their occupations were also reported.
-Baker, Barber, Blacksmith, Carman, Carpenter, Carrier, Contractor, Cook, Cooper, Drayman, Farmer, Fruiterer, Gardener, Grocer, Hairdresser, Laundryman, Merchant, Messenger, Miner, Painter, Plasterer, Porter, Restaurant keeper, Saloon keeper, Ships carpenter, Ships caulker, Tailor, Teamster, Water carrier.
+In September 1858, the Victoria Gazette reported on the application of 52 Black men for British citizenship.
+Their occupations were Baker, Barber, Blacksmith, Carman, Carpenter, Carrier, Contractor, Cook, Cooper, Drayman, Farmer, Fruiterer, Gardener, Grocer, Hairdresser, Laundryman, Merchant, Messenger, Miner, Painter, Plasterer, Porter, Restaurant keeper, Saloon keeper, Ships carpenter, Ships caulker, Storekeeper, Tailor, Teamster, and Water carrier.

-Salt Spring Island settlers beginning in the summer 1859
+Settlement on Salt Spring Island begins in the summer of 1859

-On this map the Salt Spring Island Archives has documented 26 Black homesteads
+Salt Spring Island Archives has mapped 26 Black homesteads

-John Craven Jones: first Black teacher in the Province and the only teacher on Salt Spring Island circa 1859 to 1875
+John Craven Jones is the first Black teacher in BC and the only teacher on Salt Spring Island

 The Religious Feud and the “Negro’s Corner”

-- The issue was finally settled about 10 months later at a meeting on August 14,1860 when The Colonial Missionary Society, based in England passed a resolution “That this committee never have sanctioned and never will sanction in Churches wholly or in part sustained by the funds of the Colonial Missionary Society, the compulsory separation, in places of worship, of the colored races from the white population.”
+• The Colonial Missionary Society settled the issue on August 14,1860 by passing a resolution holding, “That this committee never have sanctioned and never will sanction in Churches wholly or in part sustained by the funds of the Colonial Missionary Society, the compulsory separation, in places of worship, of the colored races from the white population.

 1860-1864 Victoria Pioneer Rifle Corps

-By the spring of 1860, 40 to 50 Black men were enrolled in the VPRC and were officially sworn in July, 1861.
+By the spring of 1860, 40 to 50 Black men had enrolled in the Victoria Pioneer Rifle Corps and in July 1861 were officially sworn in.
 The Royal Navy supplied drill sergeants and the Corps financed and built a drill house.
+The Victoria Pioneer Rifle Corps is considered the first British or Canadian military unit formed west of Ontario.

 On British Soil He was Free: The case of Charles Mitchell